 This artwork could hang at their office desk or at home.

-Now that we've explored all of the modern options, be sure to share your birth month flower and favorite type of birthday flowers to receive in the comments below.
-I always enjoy keepsakes, but anything edible sounds good too!
+I hope you enjoyed exploring the modern options for birthday bouquets, be sure to share your birth month flower and favorite type to receive in the comments below.
+I always like to get keepsakes, but anything edible sounds good too!

 Until next time,